 - Popping, Clicking, Or Pain In Your Jaw: If your jaw pops every time you take a bite of a sandwich, that’s not normal.
 Healthy jaws should move smoothly and without pain.
 When your jaw pops, it could be the sign of a sinus infection, arthritis, gingivitis, teeth grinding, or temporomandibular joint (TMJ) disorder.

 - Sensitive Teeth: If your teeth are sensitive to hot or cold, you might be experiencing normal wear and tear of the hard enamel that protects the sensitive part of your teeth.
 However, it could also be a sign of receding gums, worn down fillings, fractured teeth, or a cavity.
 It is best to make an appointment with a dentist before relying on a tooth desensitizing toothpaste to be sure nothing serious is going on.

 - Bleeding Or Swollen Gums: Your gums are one of the best indicators of oral health, so if they are constantly swollen or bleed when you brush them, you should see your dentist for a thorough examination.
 Gums that are consistently in a bad state can be a sign of gum disease, which needs immediate attention and will not get better on its own in most cases.

 Visit Our Office For A Dental Examination

 When it comes to your oral health, there are certain issues that should not be ignored.
-If you notice any of the above symptoms, please make an appointment at one of our three dental locations.
-Century Dental in Jackson, Century Dental East in Pine Beach, and Seaview Dental in Eatontown.
+If you notice any of the above symptoms, please make an appointment at one of our two dental locations.
+Century Dental in Jackson and Seaview Dental in Eatontown.
 We are here for your health!
 Get in touch today to learn more!